AdhithiyanK/serversideprocessing/README.md

 # Design a Website for Server Side Processing

 ## AIM:
-To design a website to perform mathematical calculations in server side.
+To design website to perform mathematical calculations in server side.

 ## DESIGN STEPS: